Comcast Information Technologist (IT) Salary | $40K-$97K+ | Levels.fyi

 The median Information Technologist (IT) compensation package at Comcast totals $97K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/23/2025

 Company